miwashi-edu/edu-frontend-auth/README.md

 // In fetchData
 const token = localStorage.getItem('access_token');
 ```

+## Vulnerabilities:

+Similar to session storage, local storage is susceptible to XSS attacks.
+Malicious scripts can access local storage and extract the JWT.

+## Persistence beyond session:

+Unlike session storage, local storage persists across browser sessions until explicitly cleared, which could be a risk if the user forgets to log out or the token is not managed properly.

 # 3. Cookie

 > Frontend: Instead of storing the token in local storage, send credentials using credentials: 'include' in the fetch API and expect the server to set a cookie.